Buy a Life Insurance Plan in a few clicks

 Donations made to specified funds and charitable institutions are eligible for deductions under Section 80G.
 The deduction varies from 50% to 100% of the donated amount, depending on the nature of the recipient organization.

-Under Section 80TTA, individuals can claim deductions of up to ₹10,000 on interest earned from savings accounts.
+Under Section 80TTA, you can claim deductions of up to ₹10,000 on interest earned from savings accounts.
 For senior citizens, Section 80TTB provides deductions of up to ₹50,000 on interest earned from savings accounts, fixed deposits, and recurring deposits.

 Tax deductions can also be advantageous in education and skill development.
 Various governments provide tax breaks for expenses related to higher education, including tuition fees and interest on student loans.
 Additionally, certain professional development expenses may be deductible for individuals seeking to enhance their skills and expertise.
 Tax deductions contribute to a more skilled and competitive workforce in the country by encouraging investment in education and continuous learning.